-WebbPSF is a Python package that computes simulated point spread functions (PSFs) for NASA’s James Webb Space Telescope (JWST) and Nancy Grace Roman Space Telescope (formerly WFIRST).
+WebbPSF is a Python package that computes simulated point spread functions (PSFs) for NASA’s James Webb Space Telescope (JWST) and Nancy Grace Roman Space Telescope.
 WebbPSF transforms models of telescope and instrument optical state into PSFs, taking into account detector pixel scales, rotations, filter profiles, and point source spectra.
-It is not a full optical model of JWST, but rather a tool for transforming optical path difference (OPD) maps, created with some other tool, into the resulting PSFs as observed with JWST’s or WFIRST’s instruments.
+It is rather a tool for transforming optical path difference (OPD) maps, created with observatory systems engineering models, into the resulting PSFs as observed with JWST’s or Roman’s instruments.

-Contributors: WebbPSF has been developed by Marshall Perrin, Joseph Long, Shannon Osborne, Robel Geda, Neil Zimmerman, Marcio Melendez Hernandez, Lauren Chambers, Keira Brooks, and Anand Sivaramakrishnan, with contributions from Jarron Leisenring, Ewan Douglas, Charles Lajoie, Megan Sosey, Kathryn St.Laurent, and the developers of the astropy-helpers template framework.
+Contributors: WebbPSF has been developed by Marshall Perrin, Marcio Meléndez, Shannon Osborne, Robel Geda, Brad Sappington, Charles-Philippe Lajoie, Joseph Long, Justin Otor, Jarron Leisenring, Neil Zimmerman, Keira Brooks, and Anand Sivaramakrishnan, with contributions from Alden Jurling, Lauren Chambers, Ewan Douglas, and others.

 Getting Started with WebbPSF¶